chanzuckerberg/cellxgene-census/docs/cell_census_schema_0.0.1.md

 ## Cell Census overview

-The Cell Census is a versioned container for the single-cell data hosted at [CELLxGENE Discover](https://cellxgene.cziscience.com/).
+The Cell Census is a versioned container for most of the single-cell data hosted at [CELLxGENE Discover](https://cellxgene.cziscience.com/).
 The Cell Census utilizes [SOMA](https://github.com/single-cell-data/TileDB-SOMA) powered by [TileDB](https://tiledb.com/products/tiledb-embedded) for storing, accessing, and efficiently filtering data.

 The main goals of the Cell Census are: